• Home

 Children's Sacramental Preparation

-The Sacramental preparation committee helps to prepare parents and school aged children for the sacraments of Confirmation and Communion, through the "Come Join Us at the Table" program.
+The Sacramental preparation committee helps to prepare parents and school aged children for the Sacraments of First Reconciliation, First Holy Communion, and Confirmation.

 New team members are needed to help prepare children and parents for these sacraments.
 All that is required is a desire to help children and their parents through these important stages of their faith journey.
 Several meetings, activities and celebrations are planned throughout the year, and training is provided.